 “Provide any feedback before this date or forever hold your peace”…

 These may not be the exact words, but the meaning behind them could be pretty close.
 However, change is a reality that is impossible to ignore.
 Viable and progressive organizations have to change and adapt all the time to remain competitive and successful.
-It means that various components of business systems undergo changes as new products are developed, new markets discovered, efficiencies need to be implemented and unsuccessful initiatives be closed down.
-The larger the project you are working on, the more are the chances that it will be impacted by changes that happen in the wider organization multiple times.
+It means that various components of business systems undergo changes as new products are developed, new markets are discovered, efficiencies need to be implemented and unsuccessful initiatives are closed down.
+The larger the project you are working on, the more the chances that it will be impacted by changes that happen in the wider organization multiple times.

-Don’t get angry at your clients that request changes to business requirements or the scope of the project.
+Don’t get angry at your clients who request changes to business requirements or the scope of the project.
 It is unrealistic to expect that the scope of your particular project can stay untouched and stable.